 Here's a breakdown of the average prices of commercial space in business centres and business parks across London:

-- Office space in Central London business centres ranges between £600 and £700 per workstation / month.
+- Office space in Central London business centres ranges between £60 sq/ft for Grade B space and £85 for Grade A space

-- Small serviced offices in business centres in north and North West London (e.g. Park Royal) typically start at £250 / month.
+- Small serviced offices in business centres in North and North West London (e.g. Camden and Kentish Town) typically start at £45 sq/ft

-- Office accommodation in business centres across Greater London commands lower prices than in the city, and it is not uncommon to find monthly workstation rates under £400.
+- Office accommodation in business centres across Greater London commands lower prices than in the city, and it is not uncommon to find prices under £40 sq/ft

 Commercial space in business centres and business parks is particularly well suited to companies that require specialist space, such as music studios, radio or TV production and broadcasting firms, or laboratories.
-In the near future, the availability of general and specialist commercial space in London-based business parks / business centres is expected to increase, particularly in fringe locations, which have become attractive to investors due to their high yields.
-Overall demand for business park space is likely to grow by 60 per cent over the next 10 years.
+In the near future, the availability of commercial space in London-based business parks and business centres is expected to increase, particularly in fringe locations, which have become attractive to investors due to their high yields.
 This may result in more competitive rates and increased variety in terms of accommodation size and specifications.

 More articles from the Office Solutions Section